sonic-jpeg/rpi5-tapo-motion-recorder/readme.md

 # Motion Detection Pipeline

-This repository contains a hardware accelerated motion detection and recording pipeline for Tapo security cameras
+This repository contains a hardware accelerated motion detection and recording pipeline for Tapo security cameras optimized for the Raspberry Pi 5

 ---